operatortwo/DailyUserControls/README.md

 Some value controls have a *SetValueSilent* method.
 This is useful in some special cases, generally when user and program code can set the value of the control.
 *SetValueSilent* causes the control's value to be updated, but does not raises a ValueChanged event.
 #### Known issues
-There seems to be still some bugs in VS 2022 17.5.5
+There seems to be a bug in VS 2022 17.5.5+
+and also in VS 2019 when *Preview  features* */New WPF-XAML Designer for .NET Framework* is checked:
-One concerns creating a ValueChanged handler by double-clicking the event in the designer.
+When creating a ValueChanged handler by double-clicking the event in the designer, an incomplete handler for ValueChanged is inserted.
 It is not due to the user controls but can also be observed with the built-in slider control.
-An incomplete handler for ValueChanged is inserted:

 ```
 Private Sub Slider1_ValueChanged(sender As Object, e As RoutedPropertyChangedEventArgs(Of T))